governance-foundation/governance.foundation/_gxp/diagrams/20-questions.md

 ## Application Architecture

-* What API is is called by give API?
+* What API is called by given API?
-* How complex is you applications?
+* How complex is your applications?
-* How many system do not have API defined?
+* How many systems do not have API defined?
-* What API does a given system uses?
+* What API does a given system use?

 ## Data Architecture

-* How complex is you data?
+* How complex is your data?
 * How many systems do not have data dictionaries?

 ## Infrastrucutre Architecture

-* How complex is you infrastrcuture?
+* How complex is you infrastructure?

-## Organisational Idenity
+## Organisational Identity

 Strategic Intent

-* Who are we, why do we exit, what matters to us?
+* Who are we?
+Why do we exist, what matters to us?
-* What makes us diffrent and unique?
+* What makes us different and unique?
 * How do we help society?
-* How are we being preceived?
+* How are we being perceived?

 ## Organisational Structure

 * What makes all the parts in our enterprise work together?
-* What are are we capable of achieving?
+* What are we capable of achieving?
 * How do we collaborate as a team?

 ## Organisational Experience

 * What is our role in people live's
 * What value do we create?
-* What is the result of out work?
+* What is the result of our work?